 - Add the cauliflower, water, salt, pepper, and cumin, and herbs (if using) and stir well.
 Cook, stirring from time to time, until the cauliflower is soft, about 10 minutes.

 - Crack the eggs, one at a time, into the bowl: hit the midpoint between the more-rounded (wide) end and the pointier end of the egg against the sharp edge of the bowl.
 Hold the egg over the bowl with the cracked part facing up.
 Pry the shell open gently and allow the eggs to slide into the bowl.
 Beat the eggs gently with the fork.

 - Add the remaining ingredients, including the cauliflower mixture and gently mix until just combined.

 - Reheat the skillet over medium heat and when the skillet is hot, add the remaining 1 tablespoon oil.
 Pour the cauliflower mixture into the skillet and using the spatula, flatten the surface.
 Cook for 4 minutes.

-- Carefully, move the skillet to the oven.
+- Once the oven temperature has reached 400 degrees, carefully, move the skillet to the oven.
 Bake until the edges are lightly browned and shrinking away from the sides of the pan, and the center is set, 8 to 10 minutes (or longer).